yasithfonseka01/questionDPA/README.md

-# WHO WANT TO BE A  MILLIONAIRE
+# WHO WANTS TO BE A  MILLIONAIRE

 This project developed in C# using visual studio.